Are you a school or early years educator in Stonnington?

 - Melbourne Water has a great range of curriculum-aligned, interactive games, treatment plant tours and lesson resources for both primary and secondary schools.

-- Toorak Primary School has a great collection of educational clips for primary students to get into Sustainability@Home through exploring seed planting, baking and salad-making.
+- Toorak Primary School has a great collection of educational clips for primary students to get into Sustainability at Home through exploring seed planting, baking and salad-making.

 - Cleanaway offers a combination of online and face-to-face waste education programs to ELCs, primary and secondary schools across the country.